WISTNU/website/content/Events/20200400-Discussion-WeaponsofMathDestruction/index.md

 The way the electoral college is set up, political campaigns have an incentive to only focus on a small amount of swing voters in specific districts in swing states.
 Do you think this is a good enough reason to have reform?
 How would you change the presidential election so candidates are encouraged to campaign to all people?
 </li>
 </ol>

+## Conclusion

+1. Did you learn anything new while reading the book?
+What was your reaction to this new information?
+1. When someone says ‘Weapons of Math Destruction’ what is the first thing that comes to your mind?
+1. Are there any actions you have taken or will take in response to what you have learned?

+Thank you so much for everyone who has participated in the book club!